 A little about Lynne…

 I’m a writer and visual artist living in Scotland in a country cottage with my husband and our little grey cat called Sasha.
-After quite a few years of mid-life ebb and flow, I’ve written two women’s literary fiction novels to date, my debut one being, On Turtle Beach, a women’s fiction novel, which I hope to get published traditionally or independently, and I’m now happy to be cracking on with two more, having got the novel writing bug.
+After quite a few years of mid-life ebb and flow, I’ve written two women’s literary fiction novels to date, my debut one being, On Turtle Beach, a women’s fiction novel, which I’ve now published with Amazon, and I’m cracking on with two more, having got the novel writing bug.
 INFJ is my Jungian type.

 I owe the Open University much for this new direction in my life, having done a humanities honours degree with them in art history and literature which spurred me on to do a diploma in creative writing, where their great teaching helped me learn the craft.